titusDevops/Deploying-a-Three-Tier-DevSecOps-Full-Stack-Web-Application-/README.md

 # 1) IAM User Setup:
-### Creating an IAM user with the necessary permissions for EKS, S3, DynamoDB, ECR, and EC2.
+### Created an IAM user with the necessary permissions for EKS, S3, DynamoDB, ECR, and EC2.

   * #### On AWS Console, search I am, and click Users.